Justice Department Announces Actions to Combat Two Russian State-Sponsored Cyber Criminal Hacking Groups

 An individual operating as “Cyber_1ce_Killer,” a moniker associated with at least one GRU officer instructed CARR leadership on what kinds of victims CARR should target, and his organization financed CARR’s access to various cybercriminal services, including subscriptions to DDoS-for-hire services.
 At times, CARR had more than 100 members, including juveniles, and more than 75,000 followers on Telegram.

 The CARR indictment charges Dubranova with one count of conspiracy to damage protected computers and tamper with public water systems, one count of damaging protected computers, one count of access device fraud, and one count of aggravated identity theft.
-If convicted of these charges, Dubranova would face a statutory maximum penalty of 27 years in federal prison.
+If convicted of these charges, Dubranova would face a statutory maximum sentence of 27 years in federal prison.
+She is scheduled to go to trial on April 7, 2026 in this case.

 NoName057(16)